How to buy Cannabis Seeds in South Africa

 What can I expect to pay for seeds?

-The price that you pay for your cannnabis seeds can vary on a range of factors, from breeder to strain, to rarity and even what seed bank you buy your seeds from.
+The price that you pay for your cannabis seeds can vary on a range of factors, from breeder to strain, to rarity and even what seed bank you buy your seeds from.
 Depending on the above factors you can expect to pay anything from $5 (R60) to $530 (R6300) per seed.
 In some cases with some really rare strains, you can expect to pay even more.

 The good news is that you don’t have to spend upwards of $500 per seed to grow great marijuana.
 Even if you only spend $150 on a couple of seeds, you can grow and harvest real high-quality marijuana.
 Luckily for those of us not rolling in cash, some of the more well-established strain are very affordable and will still give you real bang for your buck.
 Just remember that you get what you pay for, so if the price for the strain seems so low it’s hard to believe you should probably proceed with caution.

-How does postage on cannabis seeds work?
+How does postage work seeds when buying seeds?

 As with ordering anything online, there are always concerns about postage and delivery options.
 There is always a chance that your package can be intercepted by customs, but that is as bad as it gets from personal experience.
 Once seeds have been intercepted by customs, you can kiss those seeds goodbye.
 Luckily there are ways that can help your seeds get by customs without any problems, and in most cases that is exactly what happens.